dotnet/dotnet-docker/samples/run-aspnetcore-https-development.md

 ASP.NET Core uses [self-signed development certificates](https://en.wikipedia.org/wiki/Self-signed_certificate) for development.
 Self-signed certificates are easy and free to create.

 The instructions volume mount certificates into containers.
 You can add certificates into container images with a `COPY` command in a Dockerfile.
-This approach is not recommended.
+This approach isn't recommended.
 It makes it harder to use the same image for testing with dev certificates and hosting with production certificates.
-There is also a  significant risk of certificate disclosure if certificates are made part of container images.
+There's also a  significant risk of certificate disclosure if certificates are made part of container images.

 ## Application Secrets

 These instructions assume that your project is configured for [application secrets](https://docs.microsoft.com/aspnet/core/security/app-secrets).
 The primary requirement is a [UserSecretsId](https://github.com/dotnet/dotnet-docker/blob/main/samples/aspnetapp/aspnetapp/aspnetapp.csproj#L5) element in your project file.
-If you are using the ASP.NET Core sample in this repo, you don't need to do anything.
-It is already correctly configured.
-If you are using your own project file, add an `UserSecretsId` element.
+If you're using the ASP.NET Core sample in this repo, you don't need to do anything.
+It's already correctly configured.
+If you're using your own project file, add an `UserSecretsId` element.

 You can add the element manually or use Visual Studio to do it for you.
 The following image demonstrates the experience in Visual Studio.